 - Avoid caffeine.
 Caffeine and other stimulants can increase tremors.

 - Learn to relax.
-Stress and anxiety tend to make tremors worse, and being relaxed may improve tremors.
-Although you can't eliminate all stress from your life, you can change how you react to stressful situations using a range of relaxation techniques, such as massage or meditation.
+Stress and anxiety tend to make tremors worse.
+Being relaxed may improve tremors.
+You can't rid your life of all stress.
+But you can change how you react to stressful situations using a range of relaxation techniques, such as massage or meditation.

 Make lifestyle changes.
 Use the hand less affected by tremor more often.
 Find ways to avoid writing with the hand affected by tremor, such as using online banking and debit cards instead of writing checks.